 Are there waterfront homes in Deep Cove?

-Yes, although inventory is limited.
-Waterfront properties with direct shoreline access or unobstructed inlet views are among the most sought after and tightly held homes in the neighbourhood.
+Yes, although inventory is extremely limited.
+Waterfront properties with direct shoreline access or unobstructed southern exposure toward Burrard Inlet are among the most tightly held and highly sought after homes in the neighbourhood.
+These properties rarely come to market and command significant premiums when they do.

 How competitive is the Deep Cove housing market?